honeynsec12/day3/README.md

-🌟# introduction
+🌟#introduction
-I am honey and i am from NSEC IT first year
+I am honey and I am from IT Department first year